isaacmbagwu/Hotel-Booking-Demand-Analysis-/README.md

 .
 How does ADR (Average Daily Rate) vary across hotel types?

-# 🗂️ Dataset Information
+## 🗂️ Dataset Information

 The dataset contains hotel booking records for both Resort Hotels and City Hotels.
 It includes information related to booking dates, customer types, stay duration, ADR, market segments, cancellations, distribution channels, and guest details.

-# 🛠️ Tools Used
+## 🛠️ Tools Used

 MySQL for data cleaning and transformation
 SQL for querying and feature engineering
 Power BI for dashboard creation and visualization

-# 🧹 Data Cleaning Process
+## 🧹 Data Cleaning Process

 The dataset was cleaned in MySQL before being imported into Power BI.

 Some of the cleaning steps included:

-. handling missing values,
+. handling missing values

-. checking and removing duplicates,
+. checking and removing duplicates

-. correcting inconsistent data types,
+. correcting inconsistent data types

-. creating a unique identifier (booking_id),
+. creating a unique identifier (booking_id)

-. validating ADR anomalies,
+. validating ADR anomalies

 . preparing the dataset for visualization.

-# ⚙️ Feature Engineering
+## ⚙️ Feature Engineering

 Additional columns were created to improve the analysis and dashboard experience, including:

 . booking_id

 . total_guests

 . total_nights

 . arrival_date

 . estimated_revenue

 . cancellation_status

 These transformations made the dataset more suitable for trend analysis and business reporting.

-# 📊 Dashboard Overview
+## 📊 Dashboard Overview

 The Power BI dashboard was divided into multiple sections to make the analysis easier to understand.